 - There is no need for temporaries, and the cost is less

-- In the hands of an expert, the lumineers bonds strongly to enamel, rather than dentin, therefore the lumineers must stay put for long time.
+- In the hands of an expert, the Lumineers bond strongly to enamel rather than dentin; therefore, the Lumineers must stay put for a long time.

-- Lumineers can be a reversible procedure by cutting it off , if the patient is not pleased.
+- Lumineers can be reversible by cutting them off if the patient is not pleased.

 - There is minimal damage to the nerve of the tooth.